tethysplatform/tethys/docs/tutorials/component_app_basics/state.rst

 -------------------------

 We'll create and initialize a state variable and setter for the chart data using ``use_state``.
-When the user clicks on the map, we'll fetch the data and update the state with the setter, which will automatically re-render the page with the new data.
+When the user clicks on the map, we'll fetch the data and update the state using the setter, which will automatically re-render the page with the new data.

 .. tip::